cloudfoundry-incubator/kubecf/doc/rfd/rfd/0009/README.md

 repository, but it is recommended that these files are bundled inside of the chart: this simplifies consumption downstream.

-It is not recommended for targets to take arguments and options on execution besides the expected default behaviour defined here.

 Each target is required to be a folder (E.g: `install/`) containing executable files starting with digits (E.g: `10_do-foo.sh`, `20_do-bar.rb`), with the exception of the single targets in `one-offs/`, which must be a single